cytoscape/cytoscape.js/README.md

  1. Do each backport patch release before the corresponding current release.
 This ensures that npm lists the current version as the latest one.
  1. Make sure the docs are updated with the list of releases in `documentation/md/intro.md`
  1. Update the `VERSION` environment variable, e.g. `export VERSION=1.2.3`
- 1. Confirm JS files pass linting: `gulp lint`
- 1. Confirm all tests passing: `gulp test`
+ 1. Confirm all tests passing: `npm run test` (see also `test/index.html` for browser testing)
- 1. Test the docs and demos with the latest code: `gulp docs-pub`
- 1. Build and publish the release: `gulp publish`
+ 1. Prepare a release: `npm run release`
+ 1. Review the files that were just built in the previous step.
+Try out the newly-built docs and demos.
+ 1. Add the the release to git: `git add . && git commit -m "Build $VERSION"`
+ 1. Update the package version: `npm version $VERSION`
+ 1. Push the release changes: `git push && git push --tags`
+ 1. Publish the release to npm: `npm publish .`
  1. [Create a release](https://github.com/cytoscape/cytoscape.js/releases/new) for Zenodo from the latest tag